 Here are the three key observations from the study:

-There is a significant lower focus on escalation management and in time that CSMs dedicate to the renewal activities, in the lower touch model.
+There is a significantly lower focus on escalation management and time that CSMs dedicate to the renewal activities, in the lower touch model.

 2. Technology and Analytics are critical to Scale

-In general, we note that there’s a larger investment in data analytics functions and a customer health score in organization with heavy concentration of customers in the low touch segment .
+In general, we note that there’s a larger investment in data analytics functions and a customer health score in an organization with a heavy concentration of customers in the low-touch segment.
 This investment reduces the need for additional CSMs to manage the SMB segment.

 3. Deal with the long tail and leaky bucket